• Skip to content

 You don’t have to go overboard spending on a bigger tankless heater when you don’t need it.
 If this fits your water usage needs, then I highly recommend it.

-Takagi T-K4-IN-NG Indoor Review
+Takagi Indoor Tankless Water Heater Review

 If you don’t have a very high hot water demand household, then there are not many reasons why you shouldn’t be considering the Takagi T-K4-IN-NG small tankless water heater.